A SPECIAL NOTE ON VIRUSES AND BACTERIA IN RESPECT TO ALUMINUM SURFACES:

 Are you familiar with Moore’s Law?

-Below, we outline some different aspects of consumer electronics that rely on precision aluminum extrusions in their designs.
+We’ll now examine several consumer electronics components that utilize precision aluminum extrusions in their designs.

 CPU HEAT SINKS